cristianprofile/testing-java1.8-features/README.md

 Lambda is the most powerfull feature added to java language.
 Now functions are objects so you can send a function param to a method.
 This was very commont in other programming languages, and now it is available with a lot changues in apis like collections.
 Let me show you how easy it is to use this pretty new feature.

+Hint: Java Stream Debugger For intellij will help you to be able to understand new java 8 stream api  [Java Stream Debugger for intellij users](https://plugins.jetbrains.com/plugin/9696-java-stream-debugger?platform=hootsuite)

 ![Collection flights example](/image/flights.png?raw=true "Spring Actuator values")

 -  Filter a collection with lambda expression using boolean predicate